snltd/wavefront-sdk/README.md

 Ruby >= 2.2.
 It aims to be more lightweight, consistent, simple, and convenient than an auto-generated SDK.

+As well as complete API coverage, it provides helper methods to facilitate various tasks, and covers non-API features, such as authentication, and writing points through a proxy.

 ## Installation

 ```